Overcome Procrastination with EFT-Tapping

 EFT-Tapping calms the body’s fight-or-flight and freeze response.

-Through tapping, the stress response subsides, and you feel more relaxed
+Through tapping, the stress response subsides, and you feel more relaxed.

 EFT neutralizes trauma patterns.